Is the print medium dead?

 They carry seeds I’ve never seen anywhere else, like hard-to-find Vietnamese herbs, Japanese radishes, Korean gochujang peppers (the same kind that’s dried and ground to a powder for kimchi), and dozens of Chinese cabbage varieties.
 Flipping through their catalog makes me nostalgic for my family’s home cooking!

-Kitazawa sends out a no-frills garden seed catalog every year, but you can also download it as a PDF.
+Kitazawa offers a no-frills garden seed catalog on their site that you can also download as a PDF.

 3. Botanical Interests (Broomfield, CO)

 I love ordering from Botanical Interests because their seed packets are beautiful and hands down, the best I’ve seen from any seed supplier.

 Each packet features a detailed artist’s rendering of the plant in front.
 Peel open the packet and inside you’ll find a mini encyclopedia filled with an incredible amount of information on growing, harvesting, pest control, cooking tips, and plant history.